Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Koopman mode decomposition of the housekeeping entropy production rate

-We remark that the oscillations observed in the virtual dynamics incorporate not only the deterministic drift $D_t\bm{f}_t(\bm{x})$ that drives the original Langevin dynamics, but also the diffusion-induced force $-D_t\nabla \ln p_t(\bm{x})$ arising from high-density to low-density regions, as defined in Eq.~\ref{eq:local_mean_velocity}.
+{ Introducing the virtual dynamics is not merely a convenience but is necessary for applying the decomposition to the housekeeping local mean velocity field, which includes both the deterministic drift and the diffusion-induced contribution.
+The oscillations observed in the virtual dynamics therefore incorporate not only the deterministic drift $D_t\bm{f}_t(\bm{x})$, but also the diffusion-induced force $-D_t\nabla \ln p_t(\bm{x})$ from high-density to low-density regions, as defined in Eq.~\ref{eq:local_mean_velocity}.
 In this way, the virtual dynamics retain the effective influence of the stochastic term $\sqrt{2D_t}\,d\bm{B}_t$, which tends to vanish on average in the original Langevin dynamics.
-The advantage of this construction is that our decomposition can capture coherent oscillatory structures shaped jointly by deterministic drift and noise-driven flows, in contrast to a standard Fourier transform of the raw data, which would not directly account for such diffusion-induced contributions.
+Moreover, this step is not an approximation: Eq.~\ref{eq:Langevin_hk} gives an exact deterministic representation of the housekeeping local mean velocity field.
+As discussed further in the Supporting Information, Section \textit{``Physical meaning of frequencies extracted in our methods,''} once diffusion-induced transport is included, the oscillatory structure associated with the local mean velocity field is not always fully characterized by the deterministic drift alone.
+Accordingly, our decomposition captures coherent oscillatory structures shaped jointly by deterministic drift and noise-driven flows. }

-The nonlinear dynamics in Eq.~\ref{eq:Langevin_hk} can be represented as a linear dynamics by extracting a finite number of modes through Koopman mode decomposition~\cite{koopman1931hamiltonian, mezic2013analysis}(see Fig. \ref{fig:Koopman}a).
+The nonlinear dynamics in Eq.~\ref{eq:Langevin_hk} can be represented as linear dynamics by extracting a finite number of modes through Koopman mode decomposition~\cite{koopman1931hamiltonian, mezic2013analysis} (see Fig. \ref{fig:Koopman}a).
 As detailed in Supporting Information (Section \textit{“Koopman mode decomposition of virtual dynamics given by $\bm{\nu}_t^\mathrm{hk}$”}), the Koopman generator $\mathcal{K}$ is defined as a linear operator that maps a function $g: \mathbb{R}^d \to \mathbb{C}$ to another function $\mathcal{K}g:= \nabla g^\top \bm{\nu}_t^\mathrm{hk}$.
 This linear operator satisfies $\mathcal{K}g(\bm{x}_s) = (d/ds)g(\bm{x}_s)$, describing the linear time evolution of the observable $g(\bm{x}_s)$.
-Intuitively, the Koopman generator transforms a nonlinear dynamical system into the linear dynamics on a function space, which is driven by the linear operator $\mathcal{K}$.
+Intuitively, the Koopman generator transforms a nonlinear dynamical system into a linear dynamical system on a function space, which is driven by the linear operator $\mathcal{K}$.